La Rioja: Transportation

-La Rioja is served by Logroño-Agoncillo Airport which provide direct routes to Madrid and Palma de Mallorca that are operated by Iberia.
-However, other nearby airports such as Bilbao Airport, Vitoria Airport, and Pamplona Airport are also used by air travellers from the province.
+La Rioja is served by Logroño-Agoncillo Airport which provides direct routes to Madrid and Palma de Mallorca that are operated by Iberia.
+However, other nearby airports, such as Bilbao Airport, Vitoria Airport, and Pamplona Airport, are also used by air travellers from the province.

 Rail journeys to Madrid, Zaragoza, Barcelona, Valladolid, Oviedo, Bilbao, La Coruña, Vigo are possible, since the Castejón-Miranda line crosses the region from east to west.
 The main railway station is that at Logroño.

 Roads between La Rioja and neighboring regions are primarily through the AP-68.
 Additional highways have been built, such as the Autovía A-12 which connects Pamplona to Logroño since 2006, and in the future will reach Burgos.
 Other major road routes include: